em360tech image

 Despite being a first for the US, the new legislation will follow the legacy of Europe’s first AI law.
 Earlier this year the EU AI Act formally introduced guardrails, consumer rights, and liability controls in the development of artificial intelligence.

 Every country vying not only to be a leader in the exciting technological advancements that come with AI but in the laws and governance that must be implemented to control them safely.
-The race for AI regulation is a fierce competition, ex-Prime Minster of the UK Rishi Sunak insisted that that the UK was “the natural place to lead the conversation,” insisting that its rich regulatory history will make others listen to “this mid-sized country,” and evaluate the AI’s “most significant risks.”
+The race for AI regulation is a fierce competition, ex-Prime Minster of the UK Rishi Sunak insisted that the UK was “the natural place to lead the conversation,” insisting that its rich regulatory history will make others listen to “this mid-sized country,” and evaluate the AI’s “most significant risks.”

 During the State Opening of Parliament 17 July 2024, the monarch, King Charles III confirmed the new government led by Keir Starmer would ‘seek to establish the appropriate legislation to place requirements on those working to develop the most powerful artificial intelligence models.”